ScriptsAndApps/gtaforgolden/README.md

 https://www.unknowncheats.me/forum/grand-theft-auto-v/488777-n3ny000-menu-1-66-a.html

-you need to create account to downloasds or use this link
+you need to create account to downloasds or

+use this link if you dont wanna make account

 https://bayfiles.com/KcVfR9Way3/Nenyooo_5.1_unknowncheats.me_1.66_feb-8_zip

-to install unpack zip anywhere. run install and ten just run n3nyoo.exe
+unzip anywhere...

-to use this menu press f4 or (dpad > and r2 on controller )
+first time run Lazy Installer(note it deletes ur old nenyooo folder).bat then run nenyoo.exe while gta is open :) to use this menu press f4 or (dpad > and r2 on controller )